-In addition to the programs discussed above, the DEHCR is committed to working with businesses and other public agencies in order to develop initiatives that will lead to increased stability and long term employment opportunities for targeted group members.
+In addition to the programs discussed above, DEHCR is committed to working with businesses and other public agencies in order to develop initiatives that will lead to increased stability and long term employment opportunities for targeted group members.
 While DEHCR recognizes that targeted group members have a wide variety of needs, it anticipates that its efforts will also be focused on the following areas:

 - 1. Job Training

 - 2. Public Services

-- 3. Regional Economic and Community Development
+- 3. Economic and Community Development

 - 4. Microenterprises

-- 5. Expansion of broadband infrastructure for low- to moderate-income communities
+- 5. Housing

+- 6. Public Infrastructure

-If enough applications meeting the criteria described in the above-mentioned DEHCR programs are not received in a given action plan year, the DEHCR reserves the right to redirect each program's unused funds to other programs described in the method of distribution to ensure maximum utilization of funds.
+If enough applications meeting the criteria described in the above-mentioned DEHCR programs are not received in a given action plan year, DEHCR reserves the right to redirect each program's unused funds to other programs described in the method of distribution to ensure maximum utilization of funds.